romkatv/zsh4humans/fn/notes.md

 ---

+Make history over ssh more robust so that it never gets overwritten.

+---

 Protect scripts against rogue aliases as functions as described in the EXAMPLES section of https://pubs.opengroup.org/onlinepubs/9699919799/utilities/command.html.
 Use `unset -f` on all builtins, too.